sean1rose/abveaspirations/README.md

 Like I said - this is my very first project - and I couldn't be happier with the results, visually and functionally.
 So anyways, I kind of made this readme into a blog post, but whatever...
 Hope you enjoy it.

-PS: As of today, 1-1-14, I believe this is optimized for viewing on a MacBook-sized display.
-There isn't full functionality on a touch screen (tablet or smart phone - double click to remove is not implemented), and I'm not even sure how this bad boy looks on a windows computer or thru IE. I'll eventually get to that, but I first wanted to make sure it looked nice on my display.
+PS: As of today, 1-1-15, localStorage is much more difficult to implement with multiple containers than I ever hoped for.
+So saving the user's changes to the console is still a (major) work in progress.
+Also, I'm pretty sure this is optimized for viewing on a MacBook-sized display.
+There isn't full functionality on a touch screen (tablet or smart phone - double click to remove is not implemented), and I'm not even sure how this bad boy looks on a windows computer or thru IE. I'll eventually get to that, but I first wanted to make sure it looked nice on my own (and similar) display(s).

-"Figure out what it is that you want and go after it as if your life depends on it...
-Why?..
-Because it does."
-- Les Brown